-The indoor results also show that increasing the correlated shadowing reduces the overall detection time from 110 sec to 81 sec.
+The indoor results also show that increasing the correlated shadowing reduces the overall detection time from 110 seconds to 81 seconds.
 A similar trend can be observed in the outdoor results.
 This indicates that the presence of correlated shadow fading leads to faster detection and is beneficial for DECODE.